MagelessMayhem/violet-funk/README.md

 # LarryTheFunker
-Gentoo ebuild repository based around FNF and FNF mods.
+Gentoo ebuild overlay based around FNF and FNF mods.

-If you're using this repository you should use the haxe ebuild this repository requires; it is simply ditto of Gentoo's ebuild except it pulls in the latest git instead of `haxe-debian`, which would otherwise ignore the legitimacy of haxelib.
+If you're using this overlay you should use the haxe ebuild this overlay requires; it is simply ditto of Gentoo's ebuild except it pulls in the latest git instead of `haxe-debian`, which would otherwise ignore the legitimacy of haxelib.
 All FNF ebuilds pull this ebuild in by default.

 To install the needed Haxe dependencies for the ebuilds in this overlay, execute `ltf-haxelib.sh` as root or under sudo.